alfo1995/ADM-HW4/README.md

 ## First point
 In this first part, after importing the library *Networkxx*, we implemented the code to create our Graph.

-once studied the structure of our json file: where :
+Once studied the structure of our json file: where :

 + keys are the ‘authors’ and the values are lists of dictionaries containing the authors name and id whose participated in the same publication.